foxlet/macOS-Simple-KVM/docs/guide-passthrough.md

 To do this permanently, you can add it to your bootloader.
 If you're using GRUB, for example, edit `/etc/default/grub` and add the previous lines to the `GRUB_CMDLINE_LINUX_DEFAULT` section, then run `sudo update-grub` and reboot.

 ## Attach card to QEMU
 You will need to attach the cards using the BDF IDs for the audio and video controller.
 The following example shows the config for a card with two devices.
 The romfile parameter is optional.

+**Note:** You may need to run `basic.sh` as sudo for the card to work.

 ```
     -vga none \